masc-ucsc/docs/docs/pyrope/04-variables.md

 The or-reduce and and-reduce are always size insensitive.
 This means that to perform the reduction it is not needed to know the number of bits.
-It could pick more or less bits and the result is the same.
-E.g: 0sb111 or 0sb111111 have the same and/or-reduce.
+It could pick more or fewer bits and the result is the same.
+E.g: 0sb111 or 0sb111111 have the same and/or reduce.
 This is the reason why both can work with open and close ranges.